nadavS3/shortcuts_exercises/instruction.md

 shift + F10 = simulate right click
 F2(while standing on a file) = edit the file name

-drill 4(harder):visual code
-go to VScode explorer
-navigae to app.js and right click it(no mouse , shift + F10)
-choose copy and then paste it(arrows) navigate to App copy.js and rename it to myApp.js(F2) right click myApp.js(no mouse , shift + F10) and delete it
+bonus drill (harder):visual code go to VScode explorer navigae to app.js and right click it(no mouse ) choose copy and then paste it navigate to App copy.js and rename it to myApp.js right click myApp.js(no mouse) and delete it

 if you finished just try and do what you do usually , just with out mouse :)